We offer a variety of oral surgery procedures at Kerhoulas Dental Rosedale to meet your individual needs with the goal of restoring your oral health.

 While, ideally, we would always like to use the least invasive treatment options available, sometimes that course of action just won't work and oral surgery is required.

 A dental implant uses a small titanium screw that functions like a natural tooth root.
 Dental implants aim to reshape a patient's smile after the loss of a tooth.
-A dental implant, in conjunction with a tooth replacement such as a crown or bridge, looks and feels much like a natural tooth.
+A dental implant, in conjunction with a tooth replacement such as a crown or bridge, can look and feel much like a natural tooth.

 If at all possible, we would always prefer to salvage a natural tooth, but there are some cases when it is too far gone.
 If a tooth is too badly damaged as a result of decay, gum disease or injury, your dentist may recommend complete removal in order to prevent health issues from arising.